wanderanimrod/Utraffik-Simulator/design-notes.md

-### Driving program by events

-Create event classes.
-If a vehicle does something that is a noteworthy event, it should create that event and emit it.

-Emitting an event should send the event onto an event queue

-The simulation loop (equivalent to a game loop) with an event dispatcher should read these events from the queue and dispatch them to an appropriate queue for the target process of that kind of event

 ### Sensors and other domain-based sim data consumers

 Vehicles send snapshots of themselves along with a translate event.
 The snapshot will form part of the event data.
 Other